Code-Institute-Submissions/sandibasagic-quick-quiz_MayResub/README.md

 - I expect screen size not to affect the quality of the website.
 - I expect that correct answers are in reality real correct answers

+## Design Choices

+### Fonts
+The selected font is imported and found at [Google Fonts](https://fonts.google.com/ "Google fonts").
+From the beginning of the font search, I wanted font that is not to hard to read.
+When choosing fonts, I came across font named "Signika".
+It looked right for the website and is easy to read.
+In case of fallback, I included CSS generic font family "sans-serif".